1:23:45: Plot

 On April 26, 1988, Valery Legasov records tapes revealing the truth of what really happened on the night of the Chernobyl disaster.
-Legasov manages to hide the tapes while avoiding being seen by the KGB (sitting in a car), then returns to his apartment and hangs himself (his death occurred one minute after the second anniversary in real-life).
+Legasov manages to hide the tapes while avoiding being seen by the KGB (sitting in a car), then returns to his apartment and hangs himself (his death occurred one day after the second anniversary in real-life).

 Two years prior, on April 26, 1986, Reactor No. 4 of the Chernobyl Nuclear Power Plant explodes near Pripyat, Ukraine.
 Firefighter Vasily Ignatenko and his pregnant wife Lyudmilla Ignatenko see the explosion (which casts an electric blue Ionized-air glow from the Power Plant) from their apartment.
 Inside the Power Plant's control room, Deputy Chief Engineer Anatoly Dyatlov refuses to believe that the Nuclear Core exploded despite both hearing the claims of some of the workers and seeing the scattered nuclear graphite on the roof of one of the buildings.
 While some of the badly injured engineers scramble to locate their missing colleagues, Dyatlov leaves the Plant to meet with the Pripyat Executive Committee, alongside Chernobyl manager Viktor Bryukhanov and chief engineer Nikolai Fomin.
 Before he leaves, Dyatlov forces Aleksandr Akimov and Leonid Toptunov to manually open the water valves to flood the damaged reactor and restore the cooling.
 They oblige, but by doing so, they are exposed to lethal radiation doses.